tgauweiler/ace/README.md

-# Automated Cluster Benchmarking tool
+# Automated Cluster Execution

+Is a tool to create slurm jobs with different executable arguments base on a configuration file for eg. benchmarking code on a cluster.